cyrusjc/shoestringv2/README.md

-Website for Shoestring Cafe
+Welcome to the repo for Shoestring Cafe!

-This react app is support by S3 with lambda triggers that update menu.
+This react app is deployed on S3 with lambda triggers that update menu.
 The repo of the go lambda function can be found here: https://github.com/cyrusjc/shoestring-go-lambda

+Currently deployed using:
+Route 53 -> Cloudflare -> AWS Certificate Manager -> S3 Bucket

+Domain name managed by namecheap.

+Automatically push repo to S3 on sucessful merge request with Github Actions.

 items left:

-    s/w choices:
-    serverless vs server
-    how should menu be updated

 assets:
 pics of resto
-    logo

         styling:
         finalizing styling (pages nav footer)

-    content:
-    need to write "our story" page